 Every vehicle manufacturer recommends regular maintenance – how often depends on driving conditions and other factors.
 If some of your car’s components are damaged, it might be worth replacing these if they are going to increase your car’s resale value.
 Talk to your mechanic to see which repair costs outweigh the trade-in price.
 Here a list of things to complete regular check-ups on:

 It’s worth bearing in mind that rather than replacing worn-out tires in order to increase resale value, we provide an alloy wheel repair service which treats minor wheel damage.
 It refreshes the look of your alloy wheels and eliminates the need to purchase brand new ones.
 To find out more about the process of our alloy wheel repair, take a look at our blog – How Does Alloy Wheel Repair Work?

 We’ve already mentioned that importance of getting your car dent and dings fixed, and to protect the appearance of your vehicle it’s also important to leave your car in a sheltered place if possible.
 Sunlight and weather can make it age more quickly and damage the paintwork, affecting resale value.

 5. Always keep records and documentation

-So, if you’ve got a few things to rectify on your car to increase its resale value, just call us now on 0800 145 5118 or use the form on the right for a free, no obligation quote!
+So, if you’ve got a few things to rectify on your car to increase its resale value, just call us now on 0800 145 5118 or complete our online form, for a free, no obligation estimate!